It’s a happy day when your individual voluntary arrangement (IVA) with StepCHangeVA...

 Debt Arrangement Scheme: 7 things you didn’t know about DAS

-The Debt Arrangement Scheme (DAS) has been part of Scottish law since it was brought into force in 2004.
+The Debt Arrangement Scheme is only available in Scotland.
+DAS has been part of Scottish law since it was brought into force in 2004.
 It was introduced as a way for people with more than one debt to protect themselves against court action.

-1. DAS is the name of the scheme rather than the payment plan
+1. DAS is the name of the debt scheme rather than the payment plan

 The term DAS or Debt Arrangement Scheme is actually the name of the statutory scheme that’s run by the Scottish Government.